iwatake2222/pico-loud_talking_detector/README.md

     - Current system continuously captures audio and runs inference.
 However, a quick response is not so important for many cases.
 The frequency of inference can be decreased, probably once every several seconds or once a minute is enouhgh
     - Or using an analog circuit to check voice level and kick pico in sleep mode may be a good idea
 - Need to improve accuracy
-    - So far, the training data is very limited and Japanese only
+    - So far, the training data is very limited (most of them are Japanese)

 ## Acknowledgements
 - pico-sdk